-4. NOT FOLLOWING UP WITH MEDICAL CARE- If you fail to see your doctors on a regular basis then this can be considered evidence that you are no long having problems and perhaps made a full recovery.
-While you should not go be going to the doctor every day, if your doctor tells you to "follow-up as necessary" this means that you should contact your doctor in a few weeks if your problems are not getting better.
-If you fail to follow-up regularly then you may cost yourself thousands of dollars in your workers compensation case.
+4. NOT FOLLOWING UP WITH MEDICAL CARE- If you fail to see your doctors on a regular basis then this can be considered evidence that you are no longer having problems and perhaps made a full recovery.
+While you should not be going to the doctor every day, if your doctor tells you to "follow-up as necessary" this means that you should contact your doctor in a few weeks if your problems are not getting better.
+If you fail to follow-up regularly then you may cost yourself thousands of dollars in your workers' compensation case.

 To learn the other Deadly Mistakes and how to avoid them along with the Iowa Injured Workers Bill of Rights and much more Then Click Here Now.

 When you receive your book, you will also receive reports from real past clients and attorneys giving you their opinions about us, BONUS DVD's, and more.
 Don't miss out on all the valuable information about how to protect yourself after an injury.